tofuutils/tenv/README.md

 TOFUENV_LIST_MODE=html
 ```

-Example 4 : Retrieve OpenTofu binaries from the mirror and list available releases from the GitHub API.
+Example 4 : Retrieve OpenTofu binaries from the mirror and list available releases from the GitHub API (TOFUENV_INSTALL_MODE is optional because overloading TOFUENV_REMOTE already set it to "direct", and TOFUENV_LIST_URL is optional because it default to https://api.github.com/repos/opentofu/opentofu/releases with the default list mode "api").

 ```console
 TOFUENV_REMOTE=https://artifactory.example.com/artifactory/github